PeterBarilo/PublicSentimentAnalysis/README.md

   - CSS3 (with transitions and responsive layouts)
 - **Backend**:
   - Django
-  - AWS Comprehend, AWS Lambda, AWS SQS, AWS DynamoDB
+  - AWS Comprehend, AWS Lambda, AWS S3, AWS EC2

 ---

 ## **Installation** 🛠️

 To run this app locally, follow the instructions below:
+(Code only, need to set up AWS account and services yourself, lambda code included)

 1. **Clone the repository**: